rijnb/chatty-server/README.md

 | GOOGLE_CSE_ID                |                                | See [Custom Search JSON API documentation][GCSE]                                                                                          |

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.
+The same applies to the Google Search keys.

 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

 ## Using the Google Search plugin

-Use the Google Search API to search the web in `chatty-server`:
+The application allows you to send queries to OpenAI, or to Google Search first and have the Google results interpreted by OpenAI/GPT-4.
+This is done by using the Google Search plugin.

-### How To Enable
+### How to create the keys at Google

-1. Create a new project at https://console.developers.google.com/apis/dashboard
+1. Create a new project at https://console.developers.google.com/apis/dashboard.

-2. Create a new API key at https://console.developers.google.com/apis/credentials
+2. Create a new API key at https://console.developers.google.com/apis/credentials.

-3. Enable the Custom Search API at https://console.developers.google.com/apis/library/customsearch.googleapis.com
+3. Enable the Custom Search API at https://console.developers.google.com/apis/library/customsearch.googleapis.com.

-4. Create a new Custom Search Engine at https://cse.google.com/cse/all
+4. Create a new Custom Search Engine at https://cse.google.com/cse/all.

-5. Add yourAPI key and your Custom Search Engine ID to your .env.local file
+5. Add your API key and your Custom Search Engine ID to your `.env.local` file (or don't and have the user fill them in, in the UI).

-6. You can now select the Google Search Tool in the search tools dropdown
+6. You can now select the Google Search Tool in the search tools dropdown.

-### Usage Limits
+### Usage limits

 Google gives you 100 free searches per day.
 You can increase this limit by creating a billing account.
+Please make sure you are aware of the costs before doing so.

 ## Acknowledgements

-This application is originally based on [`chatbot-ui`](https://github.com/mckaywrigley/chatbot-ui) by Mckay Wrigley.
-The original documentation is below.
+This application is based on [`chatbot-ui`](https://github.com/mckaywrigley/chatbot-ui) by Mckay Wrigley.
+Many thanks to him for creating the original codebase and to the authors of some of the added functionality from PR's in that code base.
 Significant modifications have been made to the original codebase.

 ## Contact